Our Friends and Partners

 GU is one of our first country leads to take part in our Global Intergenerational Week campaign 2022.

-This initiative promotes and supports the development of Intergenerational Practice across the region providing opportunities for older and younger people to meet and learn from each other.
+promotes and supports the development of Intergenerational Practice across the country providing opportunities for older and younger people to meet and learn from each other.